StarpTech/lerna/commands/version/README.md

 #### "Graduating" prereleases

 If you have any packages with a prerelease version number (e.g. `2.0.0-beta.3`) and you run `lerna version` with and a non-prerelease bump (`major`, `minor`, or `patch`), it will publish those previously pre-released packages _as well as_ the packages that have changed since the last release.

-## Positionals

-### bump `from-package`

-Similar to the `from-git` option from the `publish` command the list of versions are determined by inspecting each `package.json`
-This is useful when a previous `lerna version` was already executed and you only want to tag the new versions.

 ## Options